jgroehl/MSOTReproducibilityAnalysis/README.md

 point to qualitatively assess the difference between an expert, novice and trained operator.
 `visualise_example_data.py` visualises a PA + US data pair.

+The operators recorded for 49 frames at each location and by default, the analysis is performed on the average reconstruction over those frames.
+Additionally, PA imaging was performed over 6 wavelengths:
+[700, 730, 760, 800, 850, 900] nanometers but only 800nm was chosen for the analysis.
+However, every third frame and all wavelengths are included in the zenodo data archive and can also be used for other research purposes at the users discretion.